cristianrpop/Case-Study--Cyclist-Bike-Share-Company/README.md

 ### Tools selection:

 - **SQL Server** - exploring, cleaning and transforming data (the csv files are quite large and time-consuming to work with in a spreadsheet)
+- **Excel** - will be used mostly in the analysis phase for ad-hoc calculations on smaller datasets exported from database queries

 ### 1) Imported the .csv files into a SQL database using SQL Server (SSMS).
 ### 2) Merged all monthly tables into one using UNION ALL SQL function.